bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 ## Let's get some facts straight

-I'm writing this post from my Emacs 23.2 client (in Markdown, to publish it via git to my jekyll powered blog) connected to my Emacs daemon, running on my Fedora 15 GNOME 3.0 desktop at home.
-This machine has its every part carefully selected for maximum Linux compatibility (the machine is a bit old, but that wasn't always the case) - a GeForce 9600GT known to work "great" with the open-source nouveau driver, an Asus Xonar DX sound card, supported by the great Oxygen HD audio driver, etc. I do know how to buy hardware (contrary to popular belief).
+I'm writing this post from my Emacs 23.2 client (in Markdown, to publish it via git to my jekyll-powered blog) connected to my Emacs daemon, running on my Fedora 15 GNOME 3.0 desktop at home.
+This machine has its every part carefully selected for maximum Linux compatibility (the machine is a bit old, but that wasn't always the case) - a GeForce 9600GT known to work "great" with the open-source `nouveau` driver, an Asus Xonar DX sound card, supported by the great Oxygen HD audio driver, etc. I do know how to buy hardware (contrary to popular belief).
 Actually I've been a hardware